No New Community Cases; 2 Cases Of COVID-19 In Managed Isolation

 Press Release – Ministry of Health

-There are no new COVID-19 community cases to report and 2 new COVID-19 border related cases to report in managed isolation.
-The seven-day rolling average of new cases detected at the border is 4.
+There are no new COVID-19 community cases to report today and two new COVID-19 border-related cases to report in managed isolation.
+The seven-day rolling average of new cases detected at the border is four.

 Grand Mercure managed isolation facility

 The investigation into the Day 12 case at the Grand Mercure managed isolation facility in Auckland continues.
-The total number of returnees in this group has increased to 344 as it includes the last returnees who needed additional monitoring to leave the hotel.
-They are now isolating at home until they return negative test results.
-The assessment was that this additional step was needed until yesterday, and it has now been lifted for anyone leaving the facility from today.
+The total number of returnees in this group, who required additional monitoring after leaving the hotel, reduced by one yesterday to 343 because a person has left the country.
+Health authorities at this person’s destination country have been notified.

-As at 9am this morning, a total of 340 of the 344 returnees to have left the Grand Mercure have been contacted.
-Of those, 315 have returned negative results, one returned a positive result which is classified as a historical infection on the basis of further testing and serology results.
-Historical cases are not considered to be infectious.
-There have been no results yet for 28.
+Of these 343 returnees, 340 have been contacted.
+Negative tests have been returned for all but 12 people.
+One of these 12 people has refused a test, with appropriate management and advice being provided by public health staff.
+We are continuing to monitor the 11 outstanding results.

 COVID-19 case numbers

-There are 2 new COVID-19 cases to report in managed isolation.
-Eight people have now recovered.
+There are two new COVID-19 cases to report in managed isolation.
+Ten additional people have now recovered.

 |Arrival date